FatConan/sand/README.md

 #### root

-Root defines the working directory of this particular site relative to the folder provided in the python command.
+`root` defines the working directory of this particular site relative to the folder provided to the python command.
+Any `source` folders will be defined relative to the `root`.

-In this case our configuration
+In this case our configuration states `"root": "."` so the working directory of this site is the `example` folder.

+#### output_root

+`output_root` defines the output directory relative to the folder provided to the python command.
+Any `target` folders defined will be relative to the `output_root`.

+We don't specify a value in the example `site.json` file so it takes the default value of `"./output"` (so `example/output` in this case).

+#### templates

+`templates` defines a list of folders relative to `root` where our jinja2 templates can be found.
+We'll reference these by name in our page configuration when we define our pages.

+In this case we list a single templates folder ```"templates": ["templates"],``` and this is again relative to our `root` so that it can be found at `example/templates` in this instance.
+If you inspect this [templates folder](https://github.com/FatConan/sand/tree/master/example/templates) you'll find a single jinja2 template named [default.html](https://github.com/FatConan/sand/blob/master/example/templates/default.html)

+#### pages
+`pages` defines

 ## Usage